 The vehicle's right wheels can drop off the edge of a road onto the shoulder while driving.
-Follow these tips:

-- Ease off the accelerator and then, if there is nothing in the way, steer the vehicle so that it straddles the edge of the pavement. - Turn the steering wheel about one-eighth of a turn, until the right front tire contacts the pavement edge.

-3. Then turn the steering wheel to go straight down the roadway.
+If the level of the shoulder is only slightly below the pavement, recovery should be fairly easy.
+Ease off the accelerator and then, if there is nothing in the way, steer so that the vehicle straddles the edge of the pavement.
+Turn the steering wheel 8 to 13 cm (3 to 5 in), about one-eighth turn, until the right front tire contacts the pavement edge.
+Then turn the steering wheel to go straight down the roadway.